RTEMS/rtems-docs/user/start/sources.md

 Alternatively, clone the Git repositories into {file}`$HOME/quick-start/src`.

-A Git repository clone gives you some flexibility with the added complexity of needing to use a Git branch to build a released version.
+A Git repository clone gives you some flexibility with the added complexity of needing to use a Git tag or branch to build a released version.
 With Git you can switch between branches to try out different RTEMS versions and you have access to the RTEMS source history.
 The RTEMS Project welcomes contributions.
 The Git repositories enable you to easily create patches and track local changes.